jro31/jethro-codes/_articles/my-story.md

 Laos is a country about the same size as Thailand, but with 10% of the population, so in that regard, it's similar to Canada and the US.
 And where as in Thailand, I'd grown frustated with all the tourism, here it was much easier to escape.

-At one point I was in the village of Muang Ngoi, which took an hour in a longboat just to get to.
+At one point I was in the village of Muang Ngoi, which took an hour in a longboat just to get to; there were no roads.

-I got handed a map no bigger than my hand, by some people who told me that there was a Hmong village called Ban Kloukhan a few hours hike away.
+On my way in, I got handed a map no bigger than my hand, by some people who were going the other way, who told me that there was a Hmong village called Ban Kloukhan a few hours hike away.

 What the Hell is a Hmong village?